CodeItQuick/CodeItQuick.github.io/_drafts/2024-12-04-Automated-Pull-Request-Reviewer.md

 4. Does not mix levels of abstraction
 Possible solutions:
 * Use LLM's for generalized solutions.
 They can rank words from most abstract to most concrete
-* NLTK - Natural Language Processing library that has what we need (Maybe use Spice)
+* NLTK - Natural Language Processing library that has what we need (Maybe use Spacey)
 * ConceptNet - Provides Semantic Network that would allow for determining abstraction levels

 Note: NLTK has some way to directly talk to ConceptNet.
 I think these two libraries are used together at least occasionally.